TLS10GC-IP Core Datasheet

 Note:

-** TLS10GC-IP can provide AXI-interface for Data Interface upon request.
+* TLS10GC-IP can provide an AXI-interface for the data interface upon request.

-*** TLS handshake information is optional signals that user can access handshake information in details.
+*** TLS internal handshake information signals are optional.
+User can access detailed handshake information if needed.
 User can ignore these signals and implement TLS10GC-IP as a channel to pass through payload.

 · Handshake process